king-knight-harsh/resume/index.md

 #### Software Engineering Intern | Jun 2022 - Aug 2023 | St. John's, NL

-- Developed an RBAC (Role-Based Access Control) administrator portal for inspectAR, Cadence's Augmented Reality Toolkit for PCBs.
+- Spearheaded the entire RBAC (Role-Based Access Control) implementation for inspectAR, taking ownership from initial planning to deployment.
-- Streamlined organization and user management for IT/admin staff, facilitating efficient operations.
+  - Led the conceptualization, including creating mock-ups, mind maps for project changes, and setting project deadlines.
+  - Executed extensive modifications across the entire codebase, spanning both backend and frontend microservices.
+  - Developed automation scripts using bash to streamline the deployment process, ensuring seamless implementation of the RBAC system.
+  - Designed and updated the UI based on user feedback and suggestions, enhancing user experience.
-- Authored comprehensive documentation for rapid adoption by customers and developers, ensuring smooth integration and usage.
+  - Wrote comprehensive test cases for backend functionalities, ensuring robustness and reliability.
+  - Produced user and developer-facing documentation for accelerated adoption.
+  - Conducted update meetings with customers during beta testing, gathering feedback and ensuring alignment with requirements.
 - Improved code efficiency by 40% through reduction of duplication and optimization of run-time complexity.
 - Conducted Quality Assurance on pre-production builds, proactively identifying critical issues prior to release.
 - Debugged existing code to enhance overall customer experience and product performance.
-- Recognized with the "Pass with Distinction" award for exceptional contribution during internship tenure.
+- Recognized with the **"Pass with Distinction"** award for exceptional contribution during internship tenure.

 ### **[Data and Image Analysis Group](https://diaglab.cs.mun.ca/)**